- Assistant Professor, Second Language Studies

 phone: (812) 855-8479

-L2 assessment, English for academic purposes, Language program evaluation, Web-based language teaching and testing, L2 fluency development, and Statistical analyses for language study.
+L2 assessment, English for academic purposes, Language program evaluation, Web-based language teaching and testing, Standard Setting, L2 fluency development, and Statistical analyses for language study.

 My research agenda mainly focuses on the issues in validation of language assessments for academic language ability in the four skills of listening, reading, speaking and writing.
-My current research projects are concerned with investigating the relationship of the writing and reading skills on the different aspects of an integrated reading-writing test scores, and developing an oral fluency course for international undergraduates and measuring their L2 fluency progress over time.
-Other current research topic includes examining the relationships between receptive and productive syntactic knwoledge and validating the use of an oral interview for screening International Teaching Assistants (ITA).
-I have served as a language testing specialist at the Center for the Languages of the Central Asian Region (CeLCAR) in directing a multi-year Proficiency Testing Project (PTP) to develop proficiency guidelines and test materials for Central Asian languages.
+My current research projects are concerned with investigating the relationship of the writing and reading skills on the different aspects of an integrated reading-writing test scores, examining different standard setting methods in a ESL placement test context, and exploring a L2 oral fluency development for international undergraduates over time.
+Other current research topic includes examining the relationships between receptive and productive syntactic knowledge, and investigating the effect of the different L2 proficiency of learners in a paired test format in a classroom-based assessment context.
+I served as a language testing specialist at the Center for the Languages of the Central Asian Region (CeLCAR) in directing a multi-year Proficiency Testing Project (PTP) to develop proficiency guidelines and test materials for Central Asian languages.
 I am also currently involved in charge of the preparation and follow-up work of the Indiana English Proficiency Exam (IEPE) and the Test of English Proficiency for International Associate Instructor Candidates (TEPAIC).